nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

 The br-int port group is on its own dedicated vSwitch.
 All my vSwitches have MTU 9000, all security options enabled (promiscuous mode, mac forging etc..
 All on).

-My two &#8216;WAN&#8217; interfaces, which are vNIC 3 and 4 under ESXi are there to prove things are working (I have a Linux VM attached to each, via a dedicated vSwitch/port group each).
+My two 'WAN' interfaces, which are vNIC 3 and 4 under ESXi are there to prove things are working (I have a Linux VM attached to each, via a dedicated vSwitch/port group each).
 I run simple iperf tests across them, no routing protocols involved at this stage.
-In this lab/test I am using no physical NIC, so there is no bottleneck &#8211; nor is this a particularly realistic test for the real world deployment of VMX.
+In this lab/test I am using no physical NIC, so there is no bottleneck - nor is this a particularly realistic test for the real world deployment of VMX.

 **My topology is:**